 The landlord should attend the hearing where he will be asked to present the tenancy agreement and the relevant notices and give evidence to prove the landlords claim for possession.
 The tenant is entitled to attend and make their own representations.

 Summary judgment is a legal term which means that a court has made a determination (a judgment) without a full trial.
 Such a judgment may be issued as to the merits of an entire case, or of specific issues in that case.

 Summary judgements have been a useful procedure for dealing swiftly and cost effectively with claims that have no defence.
 While no court is going to grant summary judgement against a tenant defending his right to stay in his own home unless the case against him is convincing, the courts have been able to grant summary judgements against residential tenants whose defences were bound to fail at trial.

 Despite this since the 26th April 1999 any residential tenant who puts in a defence, the facts of which he is prepared to verify is true and which disclose a defence in law, will force a landlord to the expense and delay of a trial.
-The most common defences against possession are harassment and disrepair.
+The most common defences against possession are harassment by the landord and disrepair of the rental property.
 Landlords should take steps to protect themselves from these allegations.

 FORMS FOR LETTING PROPERTY

 FURNITURE AND FURNISHINGS